Type with your

 License verification happens once a week, so brief offline periods are fine.
 Transcription itself uses Groq by default (cloud), but you can point the app at a local Ollama instance for fully offline dictation.
 The license check is the only thing that ever needs internet.

 FreeFlow on Mac is excellent and we recommend it.
-The Windows port required from-scratch engineering — different keyboard hooks, different paste mechanism, different audio APIs.
+WisperTalk runs on both Windows and macOS — the cross-platform work required from-scratch engineering for each platform.
 The $49 covers continued development, license infrastructure, and a real human reading your support email.
-(Compared to two years of any Mac dictation subscription, you still come out ahead.)
+You also get 2,000 free words a month before spending anything.
+(Compared to two years of any dictation subscription, you still come out far ahead.)

 Yes — within 30 days, no questions, just reply to the license email.
 After 30 days the answer is "probably yes if there is a real reason."
 We are not in the business of trapping people.

-Windows 10 and Windows 11, x64.
+Windows 10/11 (x64) and macOS 11+ (Apple Silicon and Intel).
 The app is around 80 MB installed and uses ~150 MB of RAM at idle.
-Microphone permission is required (Windows Privacy → Microphone → Allow desktop apps).
+Microphone and Accessibility permissions are required on each platform.